How to get motivated to exercise

-Isn't it funny that the moment you decide to exercise, something always gets in the way?
-Mum stops by.
+Isn't it funny that the moment you decide to exercise, something seems to get in the way?
+Your Mum stops by.
 The kids need help with their homework.
 The dog ate your running shoes.
 If that sounds like you, maybe it's time to organise your exercise?
 Here's ten exercise motivation tips.

 Plan a schedule that fits your lifestyle.
 For example, if you work irregular hours, don't sign up for classes that start at the same time each week.
 Instead, choose exercise that can be easily slotted into your day.
 Walk the kids to school or run errands on foot during your lunch hour.